BeardedTinker/Home-Assistant_Config/README.md

 Also, if you have time you can try and join me while streaming and there should be at 1 or 2 streams each month!

+> **Note**
+> If you want to support me, you can do so by becoming my YouTube Channel member - just click [link here](https://www.youtube.com/channel/UCuqokNoK8ZFNQdXxvlE129g/join) and select one of the membership levels.

 ### Hardware